-The development had become a lower income, working class, white area peppered with Hispanics and a few blacks when we moved in as a step up while middle class whites fled out.
+The development had become a lower income, working class, white area peppered with Hispanics and a few blacks when we moved in as a step up while middle class whites fled.
+We were the only Asians, hard to believe now.
 Driveways, frontage streets and even front yards were used to repair cars or abandon them.

 Dad Who Doesn’t Provide

 Dad was great at siring kids, womanizing and cooking.
-He was Chinese, 6 feet plus tall, of trim and strong build, had a light tan complexion and a stern face which easily broke into a sincere smile.
+He was Chinese, six feet plus tall, of trim and strong build, had a light tan complexion and a stern face which easily broke into a sincere smile.
 In appearance, he looked like a military officer out of uniform.
 His voice was resonant as if in command but he had trouble pronouncing “L” sounds.
 Although good looking, charming and able to sing he never provided.

 Putting the top down on a sunny day we drove around as if rich Californians, if a bit out of date.
 I remember the first one with power windows which we kids moved up and down in amazement.
 I think it was a 1953.
 He parked his car in our single car garage, took it to a car wash on Fridays and bought gas by ordering five gallons, not by dollar amount, which in those days was still under $2.00.

 He could play the piano and sing, mostly Chinese songs he sang to himself.
 While I didn’t understand the words, like Latin Church music I loved listening to the sound of his singing.
 I remember one song he preferred, The Girl With Her First Love which he translated for me.
 He would also sing in English and liked the ditty Yankee Doodle Dandy which always caused me mirth as he struggled with the “L” sound in Doodle.

+Dad's happy go lucky personality gave him many friends but only good time ones.
+He attracted women, white ones, when it was a cultural racial taboo with his looks and charm.
+Some were so bold they phoned the house to ask for him.
+Most Friday evenings he backed out of the driveway without a word and returned either Sunday night or Monday morning.
+We, kids pretended nothing was happening but Mom often cried silently before the kitchen window as she watched him drive away.
 He never talked about his past.
-We knew nothing of his parents, immigration status or how he came to marry my mother or, if they in fact were legally married.
+We knew nothing of his parents, immigration status or how he came to marry Mom or, if they, in fact were legally married.
 We did know he was born in northern China’s Shandong province, was not Cantonese like most Chinese in the area, could speak Mandarin and read and write Chinese, all of which he was proud of.

 We knew when Chinese New Year came.
 He announced what animal the year was, what it meant and then disappeared for three days or more when it arrived.
-Us kids got our, tao hongbao, our little red lucky money envelope after wishing him good luck with a "Kung Hei Fat Choi!" greeting.
+Us kids got our, tao hongbao, our lucky red money envelope after wishing him good luck with a "Kung Hei Fat Choi!" greeting.

 While Dad was superstitious, he was not religious.
-His deity, luck mostly ignored his pleas despite his careful observation of perceived omens.
+His deity, luck, mostly ignored his pleas despite his careful observation of perceived omens.
 Occasionally he did win big.
 Then we would be rich for a day or two and eat out.

 While leaving us on the financial edge I still looked up to him but vowed never to marry one like him.